-TAPE: For random mode, the program will ask the maximum number of records it can put in each file, and the maximum number of bytes each record can contain.
+For random mode, the program will ask the maximum number of records it can put in each file, and the maximum number of bytes each record can contain.
 For sequential mode, it requests only the fixed number of bytes to put in each record.
 Default value is given for each question.
-Next, the program accepts YES/NO choices for write only, read only, verify data, and one of nine data patterns to write/read.
+Next, the program accepts YES/NO choices for write only, read only, verify data, and then allows you to select one of nine data patterns to write/read.